GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

         # The Google Cloud project to use for this tutorial
         export PROJECT_ID="your-project-id"

-        # The BigQuery region to use for tags table
+        # The BigQuery region to use for the tags table
         export BIGQUERY_REGION=""

         # The name of the BigQuery Dataset to create the tag records table